IDCI-Consulting/ExtraFormBundle/Resources/doc/extra_form_builder_type.md

 ;
 ```

-Once the mapping beetween the form and a request is done, you will get your data.
+Once the mapping between the form and a request is done, you will get your data.
-Here is an exemple on how to check this case:
+Here is an example on how to check this case:
 ```php
 $form->submit($request);